stepanletyagin/CIBI_HSE/README.md

 /home/saletyagin/gff3sort-1.0.0/gff3sort.pl --precise --chr_order natural Homo_sapiens.GRCh38.108.gff3 | bgzip > gff3.gff.gz
 tabix -p gff file.gff.gz
 ```

+* [1] Select and download BED files for three ChIP-seq and one ATAC-seq experiment from the ENCODE (use one tissue/cell line).
+Sort, bgzip, and index them using tabix.

 **JBrowse 2**
 * [1] Download and install [JBrowse 2](https://jbrowse.org/jb2/).
 Create a new jbrowse [repository](https://jbrowse.org/jb2/docs/cli/#jbrowse-create-localpath) in `/mnt/JBrowse/` (or some other folder).